apache/flink/docs/dev/table/sql/queries.md

 {% top %}

 ### Deduplication

-<span class="label label-danger">Attention</span> Deduplication is only supported in Blink planner.

 Deduplication is removing rows that duplicate over a set of columns, keeping only the first one or the last one.
 In some cases, the upstream ETL jobs are not end-to-end exactly-once, this may result in there are duplicate records in the sink in case of failover.
 However, the duplicate records will affect the correctness of downstream analytical jobs (e.g. `SUM`, `COUNT`).
 So a deduplication is needed before further analysis.